 ClickToPay Daily Processing (Optional)

 ClickToPay reconciliation requires that a Cash Receipt Journal be created to import the payments into Sage 100.
-Its recommended that this import is performed least once a da
+Its recommended that this import is performed at least once a day

 Start a new Cash Receipts deposit and select the bank code to use if not the default bank code.
 ClickToPay will not load into an existing deposit.